henrikstranneheim/MIP_api/docs/MIP_overview.rst

 MIP currently supports two aligners `Mosaik`_ and `BWA`_, but supports any aligner that outputs BAM files.
 Follow the instructions in :doc:`adding-new-programs` to add your own favorite aligner.

+**Logging**

+MIP will write the active analysis parameters and *STDOUT* to a log file located in:
+``{OUTDIRECTORY}{FAMILYID}/{MIP_LOG}/{SCRIPTNAME_TIMESTAMP}``

+Information, such as infile, programs, outdatafiles etc, for each analysis run  is dynamically recorded in the a yaml file determined by the ``-sampleInfoFile`` flag.
+Information in the sampleInfo file will be updated in each analysis run if identical records are present and novel entries are added.
+The sampleInfo file is used in :doc:`qcCollect` to extract relevant qc metrics from the MPS analysis.

 **Pipeline WorkFlow**